Linda Carmella Sibio

-Linda Carmella Sibio is an American performance artist and painter.
-She is also an advocate for mentally disabled artists and individuals.
+Linda Carmella Sibio (b.
+1953) is an American performance artist and painter.
+She is also an advocate for mentally disabled artists and individuals and has publicly identified as a "schizophrenic artist" since 1991.

-Biography
+Personal life and education

 Linda Carmella Sibio was born in West Virginia in 1953.
 After her father died, she was raised in an orphanage while her mother was living in a state asylum.
-By her account, she started drawing at age 11 because she couldn’t sleep.
+By her account, she started drawing at age 11 because she could not sleep.
 She was diagnosed with paranoid schizophrenia and manic-depression while she was attending Ohio State University, where she earned her BFA in painting in 1975.
+She was a student of performance artist Rachel Rosenthal.